hellofanny/readme-template/README.md

 (You can also add project's logo here if you want)

-> one-liner that briefy describes what this project is about
+> one-line that briefy describes what this project is about

 What is this project about?
 Adds a description about this project, describe what it does.
 E.g. This is a README template that you can copy-paste your README.md from and use on yout projects.